jw120/fcc-recipe-box/README.md

 * Add delete recipe confirmation modal?
 * Add localStorage

-* Use iterators more? instesd of passing arrays?
-* Use immutable in forms?
 * Other tests
-* Should we do something better with threading state into our components - forms?
-* Remove ; and ""
-* Can we use exact types {| |} - seems not supported by current babel
-* Decide where to keep css (one file, or many?)
-* Do we need PropTypes?
 * Check markdown formatting of this file
-* better way to write first selected test (lambda?)

 # Notes